Skip to main content

 Real Life Ministry, Donor FAQ

-CEO/officer compensation for Real Life Ministry is not reported in the most recent IRS 990 filing on file.
+Current-officer compensation for Real Life Ministry is not separately reported in the most recent IRS Form 990 on file.
+This is common when leadership is paid through a related entity or the organization files a short-form return.

 Real Life Ministry reported $31.4M in annual revenue and $576K in total expenses for filing year 2021.
 The organization holds $33.3M in total assets.